 History, tourist information, and nearby accommodation

-The Pierrepont family came to England with William the Conqueror, and eventualy rose to become Dukes of Kingston in 1715.
-By the 18th century the family seat had shifted to larger., more impressive habitation at Thoresby Hall.
+The Pierrepont family came to England with William the Conqueror, and eventually rose to become Dukes of Kingston in 1715.
+By the 18th century the family seat had shifted to larger, more impressive habitation at Thoresby Hall.
 Holme was not neglected, however, and it was just as well that it was not, for the income came in very handy for one member of the family.

 Holme Pierrepont Hall is primarily a wedding venue today, but it does have regular open days, so it is well worth checking the official website for upcoming opportunities to visit.